-Maple Pecan Tea Cookies are infused with maple extract and loads of chopped pecans.
-Crescent shaped or in ball form, these cookies have just a touch of sweetness with a light + buttery texture just like a traditional tea cookie should be!
+Maple Pecan Snowball Cookies are infused with maple extract and loads of chopped pecans.
+Crescent shaped or in ball form, these tea cookies have just a touch of sweetness with a light + buttery texture.

 TIP | Wonder how to keep the bottom of your cookies from browning too much?